When the Cards Won’t Give You the Answer

 The Practice of Not Knowing

-This might look like:
+That might look like:

-• Taking a quiet moment to breath
+• Taking a quiet moment to breathe.

-Focusing on the next small step instead of the entire journey.
+• Focusing on the next small step instead of the entire journey.

-• Showing up to that first, second, or third date.
+• Showing up to the first date.

 Not knowing doesn’t mean standing still.